-- 4. If the blade cutting edge is dull or nicked, it should be sharpened.
-Remove blades for sharpening by grasping the end of the blade using a rag or a thick, padded glove, while loosening and removing the bolt and washer that mount the blade. - 5.
+- If the blade cutting edge is dull or nicked, it should be sharpened.
+Remove blades for sharpening by grasping the end of the blade using a rag or a thick, padded glove, while loosening and removing the nut, lock washer, and flat washer that mounts the blade. - 5.
 Grind cutting edge at the same bevel as the original.
 Sharpen only the top of the cutting edge to maintain sharpness.